srinijadharani/Finger_Count/README.md

-# Funger Count using OpenCV
+# Finger Count using OpenCV

 Determines how many fingers you are holding using OpenCV and Python.